Transfer students highlighted Oct. 21-25

 Article By: Denise Ray

-National Transfer Student Week will be celebrated at the University of North Georgia (UNG) through multiple events hosted by Student Orientation and Success (SOS) Oct.
+National Transfer Student Week will be celebrated at the University of North Georgia (UNG) through multiple events hosted by the Student Orientation and Success (SOS) department from Oct.
 21-25.
 The concept of honoring transfer students and those who support their academic journey was developed by the National Institute for the Study of Transfer Students (NISTS) in 2017.

 "We want to support our transfer students and highlight their experience coming in because they're not traditional new students in that they have some college credit behind them.
 They know how to 'college,' but they're coming to a new institution, so it may seem like a fresh start," Allison Naidoo, student orientation and success coordinator for Transfer and Return to UNG Programs, said.
 "Transferring means a new campus, a new region, new faculty and staff.
 It's not the same as they've experienced before."